Microtransit and Last Mile Transit Grant

 Transit authorities, nonprofits, and municipalities can apply for grants for existing or new microtransit or last mile transit services.
 This grant is funded through the FY25 Supplemental Education and Transportation Funds (ETF) budget.

-The application will open September 5.
+The application is now open!
 Applications are due November 7.

 Transit grants - MassDOT Rail & Transit